howtographql/howtographql/content/backend/graphql-node-typescript/3-graphql-server.md

 main();
 ```

+</Instruction>

+> You've removed the basic GraphQL setup from this file, but don't worry - in a few minutes you'll add it with more capabilities and a real server!

-And try to run your server again with `npm run dev` (or, `npm run start`).
+Now, try to run your server again with `npm run dev` (or, `npm run start`).
 You shouldn't see any special output in the log, but you can now open your browser and navigate to `http://localhost:3000/`.

-You'll see that the server replys with the `{ test: true }` response - this is great, because in the next steps we'll learn how to replace that with the GraphQL response!
+You'll see that the server replys with the `{ test: true }` response - this is great, because in the next steps you'll learn how to replace that with the GraphQL response!

-</Instruction>

-### Adding GraphQL to our server
+### Adding GraphQL to the server

-Now that we have an HTTP server running, we will add support for GraphQL.
+Now that you have an HTTP server running, you'll add support for GraphQL.

-In the previous chapter we learned that we need a GraphQL operation and a GraphQL schema in order to execute, and now it's time to implement a complete GraphQL execution pipeline, based on HTTP.
+In the previous chapter you've learned that you need a GraphQL operation and a GraphQL schema in order to execute, and now it's time to implement a complete GraphQL execution pipeline, based on HTTP.

-> When dealing with network-based GraphQL implementations, we need to do more than `parse` + `execute` and that's exactly what GraphQL-Helix does for you.
+> When dealing with network-based GraphQL implementations, the GraphQL server needs to do more than `parse` + `execute` and that's exactly what GraphQL-Helix does for you.
 The next section explains how a GraphQL pipeline works.

-To do that, we'll add to our project GraphQL-Helix - a tool for simplifying the GraphQL execution flow based on incoming requests.
+To do that, you'll add to the project GraphQL-Helix - a tool for simplifying the GraphQL execution flow based on incoming requests.

 <Instruction>